johnnyw66/SAP2/README.md

 **Ben Eater** - I had already built part of an ALU before watching his videos - but it was his engaging Youtube content that really inspired me to finish off my first complete CPU. https://www.youtube.com/c/BenEater

-**Shiva** -  My old workmate - who posed me the question on 'How do you multiply two numbers without using the multiply or add operators' - a question he was asked in a job interview back in 2015.
+**Shiva** -  My old workmate - who posed me the question on 'How do you multiply two numbers without using the multiply or add operators?' - a question he was asked in a job interview back in 2015.

 Look out for